launchscout/live-templates/README.md

 </live-template>
 ```

-You should be to open this file in your browser and it will connect to the example app backend.
-Feel free to experiment!
+Any http server capable of serving html files should be able to serve this "web app". `npx http-server .` should suffice.

 ## How it works

-The `<live-template>` element is designed to connect to a LiveState backend.
+The `<live-template>` element connects to a LiveState backend.
 LiveState is built on the same excellent technology stack that powers LiveView: Phoenix Channels, Phoenix, Elixir, and Erlang.
 This allows us to host the persistent conversational state of every user connected to a LiveTemplate application in a way that scales efficiently across millions of connected users.

 ## Installation